tuscan bean soup in brown bowl with pot of soup next to it

 1. Soak 2 cups of dried cannellini beans overnight in cold water.

-2. When ready to cook, drain the soaking water, place in a pot large enough for the beans to be covered with about 1 inch of water, add 1/2 teaspoon kosher salt (affiliate link) and a bay leaf.
+2. When ready to cook, drain the soaking water, place in a pot large enough for the beans to be covered with about 1 inch of water, add 1/2 teaspoon kosher salt and a bay leaf.
 Cover and bring to a boil.

 3. Immediately reduce to a simmer and cook until very tender (about 45 minutes to an hour).
 Add more water if needed, stir occasionally.